What is LTL Freight? [Definition + Examples]

 What is LTL Trucking?

-LTL shipping is the transportation of fairly small freight that, on its own, doesn’t fill a full truckload.
+LTL shipping is the transportation of smaller freight volumes that, on their own, don't fill a full truckload.
 Generally weighing between 150 and 15,000 pounds per customer, LTL carriers usually combine cargo from several different customers into one trailer to fill it to its capacity.

 LTL shipping is a great option if you don’t have enough freight to fill an entire truckload.
 Keep in mind, it will cost you more for the volume you’re shipping than it would for the same amount of volume if you fill an entire truck.